PyNet Labs- Network Automation Specialists

 Organizations now must place an even greater emphasis on managing their operating expenses than in the past.
 One way is to maximize the use of resources.
 One such area is networking, where rather than investing in more capacity, the focus is on making the most of what already exists.
 All this can be achieved by implementing Policy Based Routing (PBR).
 You can learn more about PBR in our CCNP ENCOR 350-401 Training.

-Under this Blog, we will understand Policy Based Routing, its benefits, and the configuration of PBR with topology for better understanding.
-Let's first understand what policy based routing is and the various advantages associated with using PBR.
+Under this blog, we will understand Policy Based Routing, its benefits, and the configuration of PBR with topology for better understanding.
+Let’s first understand what policy based routing is and the various advantages associated with using PBR.

-What is Policy Based Routing?
+What is Policy Based Routing (PBR)?

 Policy based routing, sometimes known as PBR is a technique that allows network administrators to control the path of traffic based on specific criteria, such as